Practical Strategies for Enhancing the Valley Splitting in Si/SiGe Quantum Wells: Simulations of narrow quantum wells

 \section{Simulations of narrow quantum wells}

 In this Appendix, we present additional simulations of the narrow wells considered in Sec.~\ref{sec:narrowWells}, justifying the parameter choices we made there.
 Figure~\ref{fig:hrlSuppOther}(a) illustrates how the choice of orbital energy affects the simulation results.
-Here we show the 10-90 percentile range of 1,000 tight-binding simulations of a 3~nm quantum well with $\lambda_\text{int}^\text{top} = 3$~ML interfaces, for various orbital energy splittings $\hbar \omega_\mathrm{orb}$, assuming an isotropic dot.
+Here we show the 10-90 percentile range for $E_v$, from 1,000 tight-binding simulations of a 3~nm quantum well with $\lambda_\text{int}^\text{top} = 3$~ML interfaces, for various orbital energy splittings $\hbar \omega_\mathrm{orb}$, assuming an isotropic dot.
 Larger orbital energies lead to larger average valley splittings because they give smaller dots, for which the Ge concentration fluctuations are larger.
 According to Eq.~(\ref{varDelta}), we expect the valley splitting in the disordered regime to scale as $\sqrt{\omega_\mathrm{orb}}$.
 We find that using $\hbar \omega_\text{orb} = 1.5$~meV yields results consistent with the experimental data.

 Figures~\ref{fig:hrlSuppOther}(b) and \ref{fig:hrlSuppOther}(c) show how the choice of vertical electric field, interface width, and well width interact.
-Larger vertical fields have a larger impact in wider wells, where they strongly increase the penetration of the wavefunction into the top interface.
+Larger vertical fields have a larger impact on wide wells, where they strongly increase the penetration of the wavefunction into the top barrier.
 On the other hand, the wavefunction in narrower wells is already strongly confined, so increasing the field has a smaller effect.
-Figures~\ref{fig:hrlSuppOther}(b) and \ref{fig:hrlSuppOther}(c) show the 10-90 percentile ranges of $E_v$ in quantum wells of width 3~nm and 8~nm, respectively, with various top interface widths $\lambda_\text{int}^\text{top}$ and vertical fields $E_z = 0$ and 5~mV/nm.
-We find that the field only modestly changes $E_v$ in the 3~nm well, but a larger field significantly increases $E_v$ in the 8~nm well.
+Figures~\ref{fig:hrlSuppOther}(b) and \ref{fig:hrlSuppOther}(c) show the 10-90 percentile ranges of $E_v$, for quantum wells of width 3~nm and 8~nm, respectively, with various top interface widths $\lambda_\text{int}^\text{top}$ and vertical fields $E_z = 0$ and 5~mV/nm.
+We find that the field only modestly affects $E_v$ in the 3~nm well, but a larger field significantly increases $E_v$ in the 8~nm well.
 In particular, we find that the parameters $\lambda_\text{int}^\text{top}$ = 2-3~ML and $E_z = 5$~mV/nm yield results consistent with the data.